 It is incredible to hold something so tangible to another world especially when you can feel the grooves of the craftsman’s fingers impressed into the rough clay.
 Found by my mother on the banks of the Thames, we believe that these roof tiles were discarded after the Fire of London in 1666.
 A nail or peg would have held the tile onto the joists through the hole in the clay, which appears to have been formed quickly by waggling a cylindrical tool or stick around.

 Found in the foreshore along the Thames and a small harbour in Scotland, this collection of clay pipe bowls are of varying ages and styles.
-Moulded from Earthenware clay in varying forms of utilitarianism or decadent design, clay pipes were in use from the 16th - 18th Century.
-Clay pipes are abundant in a many spots along the Thames, as they were sold pre-filled with tobacco and subsequently discarded into the river once smoked.
+Moulded in Earthenware clay in a variety of forms from utilitarian designs to more decadent ones, clay pipes were in use from the 16th - 18th century.
+Clay Pipes are abundant in many spots along the Thames, as they were sold pre-filled with tobacco and subsequently discarded into the river once smoked.